kai824/tp/docs/UserGuide.md

 This autocorrection only occurs if at least one candidate has an attribute with this name `Major`.
 The same logic applies to the attribute value.

+To avoid unintentional corrections, autocorrection does not modify the numeric portions of attribute names/values.
+For example, the attribute value `2022` would not be autocorrected to `2027`, nor would the attribute name `TOEFL 2023` be changed to `TOEFL 2024`.

 </box>

 <box type="info">